April 8, 2026·Green Fee Tracker Research

 Twilight Rates: The Best Way to Save

-Twilight pricing is available at most Fort Lauderdale-area courses.
-Deer Creek's twilight rate drops from $125 to $50 — a 60% reduction.
-Orangebrook's twilight is $32, down from $59.
-If your schedule is flexible, calling ahead to ask for the twilight start time is the single most reliable way to cut costs without compromising on which course you play.
+Twilight pricing is available at most Fort Lauderdale-area courses and can cut 40–60% off the standard rate.
+Deer Creek and Orangebrook both offer twilight pricing — if your schedule is flexible, calling ahead to ask for the twilight start time is the single most reliable way to cut costs without compromising on which course you play.

 Walking in Fort Lauderdale